 Wound Care Specialists & Podiatrists located in Bakersfield, CA

 Peripheral arterial disease (PAD) blocks healthy blood flow through your legs and feet.
 Without treatment, PAD can lead to painful ulcers in your lower limbs.
-Ruben Nieto, DPM, and the wound care specialists at Diabetic Foot and Wound Center in Bakersfield, California, use their skill and training to alleviate the potentially dangerous symptoms of PAD.
+The wound care specialists at Diabetic Foot and Wound Center in Bakersfield, California, use their skill and training to alleviate the potentially dangerous symptoms of PAD.
 To learn more, call Diabetic Foot and Wound Center to inquire about a same or next-day appointment, or schedule an in-person or telehealth appointment online today.

 Peripheral arterial disease or PAD happens when plaque builds up in the arteries that carry oxygen-rich blood to your limbs, head, and organs.
 Over time, this plaque can harden and block your healthy blood flow throughout your body, particularly to your lower limbs.

 What are the symptoms of peripheral arterial disease?